What is an electric car?

 One of the big concerns for any potential electric vehicle owner is how far they can drive, or the electric vehicle’s range.
 Early models had less than 100 miles of real-world range, often inducing a condition known as ‘range anxiety’ in drivers.

-While electric vehicles such as the Nissan Leaf come with a lab-tested range of over 200 miles, this is more like 168 miles in real-world driving.
+While electric vehicles such as the 62kWh Nissan Leaf e+ come with a lab-tested range of over 239 miles, which translates into around 210 miles in real-world driving.
 That’s still far less than what conventional diesel and petrol cars can achieve.

-More expensive models like the Jaguar I-Pace and the Tesla Model S come with 300-mile-plus ranges, but these vehicles cost significantly more than a more conventional electric vehicle such as the Renault ZOE or Nissan Leaf.
+More expensive models like the Jaguar I-Pace and the Tesla Model S come with 250- and 300-mile-plus ranges, but these vehicles cost significantly more than a more conventional electric vehicle such as, say, the new Renault ZOE.

 Another disadvantage is the charging time.
-A full charge on a Nissan Leaf 40kWH takes over 13 hours using a 3kW plug.
-Even with a 50kW rapid charger, it will take over half an hour to charge the car.
+A full charge on a standard, 40kWh Nissan Leaf takes over 13 hours using a normal, three-pin plug.
+Even with a 50kW fast charger, it will take over half an hour to charge the car.
 Conversely, a petrol or a diesel car is far quicker to fill up.

 Pros and cons

-Whether an electric vehicle is the right car for you is ultimately for you to decide.
-But it’s worth considering the following few points.
+Whether an electric car is the right car for you is ultimately for you to decide.
+But it’s worth considering the following points.
 What kind of a car do you need?
-Do you do a lot of driving daily, or is your commute something that could feasibly be covered by an electric vehicle?
+Do you do a lot of driving daily?
+Is your commute something that could feasibly be covered by an electric vehicle?

 Also consider whether or not you have the facilities and space to charge an electric vehicle at home.
 After all, current estimates show that 90% of all electric vehicles are charged at home.
 Do you have a garage or a driveway where you can plug in an electric vehicle?
 Could you install a home wallbox charging unit?
 These will help speed up the charging.